The Well in Pollone: Chapter Two

 And there it was.
 My gabinetto; my lavatory.
 Directly opposite my new home, on the other side of the courtyard, was a wooden door; behind this door was the lavatory.
 Had Umberto told me that I must use that as there was no lavatory in his three rooms?
 I can’t remember, but my first experience of the lavatory at Umberto’s home was traumatic.

 I’d seen “gabinetto” on the train and knew that that meant “lavatory”.
 In fact I’d read a lot of words and phrases which I assumed meant something that I would need one day: On the aeroplane I had been assured that la salvagente è sotto la poltrona and I assumed that that meant that if we fell out of the sky I would be saved by looking under my seat, or my throne, to find it… possibly a life jacket.
-I had been encouraged on the train to non getate alcuni sulla fenestra, which led me to believe that I shouldn’t throw anything out of the window… and aqua potabile was an easy one… but what about aqua non potabile?
+I had been encouraged on the train to non gettate alcun sulla finestra,which led me to believe that I shouldn’t throw anything out of the window… and acqua potabile was an easy one… That meant that the water was drinkable, I suppose.
+But what about aqua non potabile?